Smart Ebike Charger

 The solution was a relay-based cutoff controller that intercepts the charger output and disconnects it at the right moment.

-The Cutoff Problem
+The Cutoff Design

 Hardware